Centras Eldership

+Kaunas Old Town

 Kaunas Old Town - the oldest part of Kaunas town, located to the east of the confluence of the Nemunas and Neris rivers, occupies 144 hectares.
 There are a lot of surviving Gothic, Renaissance and Baroque buildings, especially in the western part of the Old Town.
 Many notable buildings and facilities are located in the Old Town, such as the Kaunas Town Hall, the Kaunas Castle and the Historical Presidential Palace, House of Perkūnas, also the Kaunas Cathedral, the Church of St. Gertrude, Vytautas' church and many other churches.
-Great variety of museums, such as Museum of the History of Lithuanian Medicine and Pharmacy, Povilas Stulga Museum of Lithuanian Folk Instruments, Maironis Lithuanian literature Museum, Communication History Museum, Museum of Gemology and Kaunas City Museum are situated.
-The largest seminary in Lithuania - Kaunas Priest Seminary is located at the westernmost part of the Old Town.
+A great variety of museums, such as Museum of the History of Lithuanian Medicine and Pharmacy, Povilas Stulga Museum of Lithuanian Folk Instruments, Maironis Lithuanian literature Museum, Communication History Museum, Museum of Gemology and Kaunas City Museum are situated.
+The largest seminary in Lithuania - Kaunas Priest Seminary is located in the westernmost part of the Old Town.
 The seat of Roman Catholic Archdiocese of Kaunas is based nearby.
-The main Kaunas street in the Old Town, and its continuation in the New Town - the pedestrian Laisvės Alėja runs across the eldershipo.
+The main Kaunas street in the Old Town, and its continuation in the New Town - the pedestrian Laisvės Alėja runs across the Eldership.
 Laisvės Alėja is the longest pedestrian street in the whole Europe – 1.7 km.
 Laisvės Alėja connects Vilnius Street and Kaunas Cathedral.
 There was a horse-drawn tram in Laisvės avenue until 1929 which was called this way because a tram on a railing (Lith. konkė) was drawn by horses.
-Banks, various offices, restaurants, cafes, and many modern shops are situated in this street.
-It is a favorite place for walk and meetings of Kaunas citizens.
+Banks, various offices, restaurants, cafes, and many modern shops are situated on this street.
+It is a favorite place for walks and meetings of Kaunas citizens.